Rurias03/polymorphism-expansion/README.md

 **Online Java Style Guide**: The Google Java Style Guide (https://google.github.io/styleguide/javaguide.html) was referenced to maintain consistent formatting and naming conventions, contributing to improved code readability.

 **Online Markdown Guide**: This README.md file was created with the assistance of an online Markdown guide (https://www.markdownguide.org/), which provided guidance on Markdown syntax for effective documentation.

+## NOTICE

+Due to issues with previous repository, new one was made.
+Many issues with pushing and pulling.

+**PREVIOUS WORK FROM INITIAL TURN-IN LOST**